Olayiwola72/fastcash-backend/README.md

 1. **Install Dependencies and Start the Application:**

-   The project leverages Vite to bundle the front end and back end together.
+   The project leverages Vite & Maven to bundle both React and Spring Boot together.
 Use the provided script to install all dependencies and run the application.

    ./prod.sh